 The required membership fee is equivalent to the inactive fee (Fee Schedule).
 You are not required to pay for indemnity coverage.

-To apply for active, pro bono status, submit an Application for Active Member, Pro Bono Legal Services.
+To apply for active, pro bono status, submit an Active Pro Bono Application through the Lawyer Portal.

-The Legal Profession Act permits lawyers to practice in their personal capacities or through a professional corporation.
+The Legal Profession Act permits lawyers to practise in their personal capacities or through a professional corporation.